orientechnologies/orientdb-docs/Tutorial-Clusters.md

 ### Adding Clusters

-When you create a class, OrientDB creates a default cluster of the same name.
+When you create a class, OrientDB creates a set of default clusters of the same name.
 In order for you to take advantage of the power of clusters, you need to create additional clusters on the class.
 This is done with the [`ALTER CLASS`](SQL-Alter-Class.md) statement in conjunction with the `ADDCLUSTER` parameter.

 To add a cluster to the `Customer` class, use an [`ALTER CLASS`](SQL-Alter-Class.md) statement in the console: